Procter & Gamble’s Organizational Structure (An Analysis)

 An advantage of the Procter & Gamble Company’s organizational structure is its support for product innovation.
 Each product-type division is capable of focused support for P&G’s research and development.
 Through such focused support, Procter & Gamble is capable of enhancing current products or designing new ones.
 This structural foundation boosts brand competitiveness.
 Another advantage is that Procter & Gamble can effectively address regional market differences through its corporate structure.
 For example, each geographical division adjusts strategies to suit business needs specific to regional or domestic consumer goods markets.
 Thus, the organizational structure facilitates Procter & Gamble’s growth in terms of support for flexibility to address market variations, and support for product development, which is one of Procter & Gamble’s growth strategies applied alongside its generic competitive strategy.

 Procter & Gamble’s organizational structure is satisfactory in addressing the needs of the business.
 The success and growth of the company are partly based on the appropriateness of its organizational structure.
 However, a disadvantage of this corporate structure is its limited support for cutting-edge innovation in Procter & Gamble’s product development.
 The company is effective in enhancing its products and developing new ones.
 However, Procter & Gamble’s business growth has been based mainly on consumer goods market penetration and acquisition.
-Thus, a recommendation is to improve this organizational structure to increase the rate of product innovation.
+Thus, a recommendation is to improve this business structure to increase the rate of product innovation.
 This step requires a corresponding increase in the research and development (R&D) flexibility of Procter & Gamble’s product-type divisions.

 References